ePages-de/epages-devportal/beyond-essence/inventory/toggle-switches.md

 ## Structure

-A switch button looks like a classical on/off switch.
+A toggle switch looks like a classical on/off switch.
-The two different states give a clear visual feedback so that the merchant is always aware if the switch is turned on or off.
+The two different states give a clear visual feedback so that the merchant is always aware if the toggle switch is turned on or off.

 * A checkmark on a green background, toggled to the right, represents an active feature.
 * A cross on a beige background, toggled to the left, represents a deactivated feature.

-On the right side of the switch button, a label clearly explains the action that can be taken.
+On the right side of the toggle switch, a label clearly explains the action that can be taken.

-Depending on the complexity of the feature, additional content is shown below the activated switch button.
+Depending on the complexity of the feature, additional content is shown below the activated toggle switch .

 {% image_custom image="/assets/img/pages/essence/switch-button-with-content.png" width="100" align="center" %}